rOY369/Docs/work/IoT/database_reconnect_feature.md

 - In case of local database, the database object is not thread safe.
 - Local Database is accessed through 3 different db objects that are a part of  `remote_obj`, `proxy_obj` and `local_obj` in applicationcontainer.
 Is there a way to isolate the channel of accessing the database ?
 	- Are there any advantages of using one channel entirely in a software piece like applicationcontainer to access the database ?
 	- Will it save some ram/processing ?
-Will it simplify or solidify the architecture/design ?
+Better architectural design decision ?
+- Can be integrated with current application with least amount of effort and change.
+- Will help i

 ## Alternative

 ```
 class Application():

-	def execute(b)
+	def setup_database():

+	def execute(self, funcName, tableName, *args, **kwargs):

 ```

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMjA2NTM3ODYsLTE1NDE1ODIyMDQsOT
-AxNzcyOTg2LC0xMTEyMzI0Njc2LDE4ODI2MzQ5MzJdfQ==
+eyJoaXN0b3J5IjpbMTkwODU5MjUyMSwtMTU0MTU4MjIwNCw5MD
+E3NzI5ODYsLTExMTIzMjQ2NzYsMTg4MjYzNDkzMl19
 -->